 What Huskies Were Bred For

 Huskies were originally bred by the Chukchi tribe, an indigenous group of people who live on the Chukchi Peninsula near Siberia.
-They are spitz-type dogs, sharing same physical qualities as other spitz dogs, such as Pomeranians and Malamutes.
+They are spitz-type dogs, sharing same physical traits as other spitz dogs, such as Pomeranians and Malamutes.

-Huskies as sled dogs
+1. Huskies were bred as sled dogs

 The arctic tribe bred Huskies to help drag sleds piled with their belongings over the large expanses of ice.
 Huskies were harnessed to a sled and would work together in packs to pull the sleds, thus making it much easier for their humans to travel.